 Evidence that could be relevant to the crash may disappear over time.
 Contacting an experienced lawyer as soon as possible could help preserve that evidence and begin the process of staking your claim for appropriate damages.

 Our attorneys at the Hughey Law Firm have provided legal representation for injured motorcycle riders in South Carolina.
 We are here to help you understand your legal options.
-If you were injured in a motorcycle accident, contact us today for a consultation to discuss the specific details of your matter.
+If you were injured in a motorcycle accident, contact us today for a free case evaluation to discuss the specific details of your matter.